mohit-lal/Progress-CICD/README.md

 # CICD

-A CICD project which includes Progress Open Edge 4gl both front-end and back-end building, testing and deployment stage.
+A CICD (Continuous Integration and Continuous Delivery/Deployment) project which includes Progress Open Edge 4gl both front-end and back-end building, testing and deployment stage.
+This project uses local server instead of Docker so Putty is being used to connect with the servers.
+This project assumes that the gitlab runner is being setup in the Linux server.

 #System Requirements:
 The following project runs on the configuration that has been listed below.